Lichen planus

 How is lichen planus diagnosed?

-The appearance is usually typical and can be diagnosed by an experienced doctor just by looking inside your mouth.
-The diagnosis sometimes needs to be confirmed with a biopsy (removal of a small amount of tissue, which will be looked at closely under a microscope).
-The biopsy is carried out in the Maxillofacial Department under local anaesthetic (the area is numbed but you are awake) as a minor oral surgery procedure.
+The diagnosis sometimes needs to be confirmed with a biopsy.
+During a biopsy a small amount of tissue is removed, and looked at under a microscope.
+The biopsy is carried out in the Maxillofacial Department as a minor oral surgery procedure.
+You will be given local anaesthetic, which numbs the area but you remain awake.
 Your doctor will discuss this with you at your outpatient appointment.

 How is lichen planus treated?

-If lichen planus is not causing you any problems it does not need treatment, although you may be kept a close eye on.
-If lichen planus is causing you problems, such as soreness, then treatments can be given to make the symptoms better.
+If lichen planus is causing you problems, such as soreness, treatments can be given to make the symptoms better.
 Usually these treatments are mouth rinses or tablets.

 Is there anything else I can do?